 Sponsors for the Fellow Awards Dinner & Ceremony include the event's Headline Sponsor, Seagate Technology, as well as 1185 Design, Network Appliance, Inc., San Jose Mercury News, Broadcom Corporation & the Frank-Ratchye Family Foundation, Bill and Roberta Campbell, Logitech, Inc., Google, SRI International and SwiftPartners, LLC.
 Fellow Awards event sponsorships remain available.
 Past sponsors have demonstrated their industry leadership by showing their support for the world's preeminent museum dedicated to computing history.

 Proceeds support the preservation and educational missions of the Computer History Museum.
-For more information please visit our Web site at www.computerhistory.org or call 650.810.1013.
+For more information, please visit www.computerhistory.org or call 650.810.1010.